Somali government says guns won't decide disputed port's fate

 The prime minister’s office said a high-level government delegation was in negotiations with the rival parties.
 There is, though, a widespread feeling among Somalia’s southern clans that Mogadishu is not listening to their demands.

-Even so, a mixture of exhaustion with conflict and a desire to capitalize on Kismayu’s trade flow could help peace to hold.
+Even so, a mixture of exhaustion with conflict and a desire to capitalise on Kismayu’s trade flow could help peace to hold.

 “Among the clans I don’t think there is any appetite for civil war.
 There is, though, a real appetite for control of power and resources,” said Abdi Aynte, director of the Mogadishu-based Heritage Institute for Policy Studies.